sf-wdi-25/notes/week-09-project2/day-02-tests/dawn-integration-testing/README.md

     * workaround

 As you write your tests, try to write them to do things the way a user would.

+## View Specs & JS

+Previously we looked at _model specs_ and _controller specs_, now we're looking at feature specs.

+_But, what about views?_

+The amount of testing that should be done has always been a subject of debate.
+Some developers insist that you should write unit tests for every possible component of the system. (with good reason) But others feel that having integration tests that cover some components is fine.

+In rails our views should generally have far more HTML than Ruby.
+That means they should be relatively un-complicated.
+In fact, if you need more logic in your views you should probably be putting it in helpers (or presenters) and writing tests for those.

+So in the end, some developers do not write view specs; instead they rely on integration tests for their simple views.
+It's a choice your team should make together.

+_But, what if I have a lot of javascript on my pages?_

+Test this javascript using:
+1) Unit tests: A javascript testing framework like _jasmine_, _mocha/chai_, _qunit_, or _konacha_.
+2) Integration tests: The built-in waiting ability of Capybara means that it works quite well for testing pages with javascript.

 ## Who does this?